 Journey to the Summit

-Soon after you leave the station in Llanberis, your train will begin its climb to the summit of Yr Wyddfa, a journey experienced by some 12 million intrepid travellers since 1896.
+Trains depart from Llanberis station and begin their climb 1085m to the summit of Yr Wyddfa, a journey experienced by some 12 million travellers since 1896.
 These ancient Snowdonian mountains, thrust upwards by volcanic forces 450 million years ago, once grew to heights of 10,000 metres.
-Over eons the wind and rain and successive ice ages have sculpted them to their current form; with Snowdon being the highest peak in England and Wales.
+Over eons the wind and rain and successive ice ages have sculpted them to their current form; with Snowdon being the highest summit in England and Wales.

 Your Journey Begins

 The train next passes Hebron Station, named after the nearby Hebron Chapel.
-In 1833 poor families in this valley joined together and, from the wages they earned working in the local slate quarries and off the land, raised enough money to build themselves a chapel – their spiritual and cultural centre until 1966.
-It had originally been hoped that agricultural traffic could be carried to and from this station.
+In 1833 the poor families in this valley joined together and, from the pittances they scraped from the slate quarries and from the land, raised enough money to build themselves a chapel.
+This would become their spiritual and cultural centre and was still habitable in 1966 when it was bought for just £450.
+Nature has now become its final tenant but its name lives on, however, in the name of the station here: Hebron.

-As the train climbs higher and emerges from the viaduct, far in the distance Moel Hebog can be seen rising above the village of Beddgelert.
+As the train climbs higher Moel Hebog can be seen in the distant, rising above the village of Beddgelert.
 It means Hill of the Falcon and is one of the many Snowdonian homes of the Peregrine Falcon, the world’s fastest animal.
 To its north is a cave where it is believed that Owain Glyndwr, the leader of the last Welsh rebellion against the English, lies waiting to rise and lead his people once more.

 Clogwyn Station is as high as the trains can go in early spring, when ice or snow prevent trains from reaching the Summit.
 Located on an exposed ridge, overlooking Llanberis Pass and Clogwyn Du’r Arddu cliffs.
 Nearby lies a group of huge boulders that once tumbled from cliffs above and are rumoured to be the home of a witch named Canthrig Bwt who would try to catch children climbing on the rocks.